-The Worst SiteGround Hosting is Better than the Best GoDaddy Shared Hosting
+The Worst SiteGround or Hostwinds Shared Hosting is Still Better than the Best GoDaddy Shared Hosting

 I’m going to be real blunt here and say don’t use GoDaddy for shared hosting.
 Just don’t.
 I’m going to go further and say if you are using GoDaddy for shared hosting stop.
 Just stop.